strontic/strontic.github.io/xcyclopedia/library/Dropbox.exe-4631B8A36B3A758D6DF55114F4FB29C2.md

 ## Possible Misuse

 *The following table contains possible examples of `Dropbox.exe` being misused.
-While `Dropbox.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Dropbox.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --